Authenticate

 • The version or device model information might vary based on the environment.

-• To apply Citrix Workspace app for iOS-specific user agent-based policies during authentication, leverage the following keywords:
+• To apply Citrix Workspace app for iOS-specific user agent-based policies during authentication, use the following keywords:

 • iOS